Developing for LEAP on Looking Glass

 If you're moving or animating the HoloPlay Capture, you can make the controller a child of it to have the hands stay localized in-frame as the camera moves around.
 Keep in mind that changing the capture size will require you to manually scale and reposition the controller (and the pinch distance, see below).

-The hands themselves are made up of a few separate components:
+The hands in the example scene are made up of a few separate components:

 - Graphical (meshes, renderers)